-Before you book any flights or accommodation, make sure you complete research on the places you’re planning to visit.
-Pay particular attention to the weather you’re seeing at the time of the year.
+Before you book any flights or accommodation, research the places you plan to visit and pay particular attention to the weather you’re seeing at the time of the year.

 You wouldn’t want to be stuck in Taiwan during the typhoon season or in the Caribbean in the middle of a hurricane.

 Travel scams occur in every city worldwide, so it’s essential to complete research on the more common ones.
 The last thing you want is to be scammed out of your hard-earned money; it happens.

 Plan how you’re going to get from the airport to your accommodation.